 These would be: Pont Alexandre III, Pont des Arts, Pont de la Concorde, Bir Hakeim, Alma, Grenelle, and Pont de l’Alma.

-During Bastille Day last 2016, I went to Pont de l’Alma and even if it was not facing the official front of the tower like that of the view in Champ de Mars, it provided me nonetheless with such a great ‘side’ view (as seen in the photo above) and I can also perfectly hear the music played by the orchestra.
+When I celebrated Bastille Day, I went to Pont de l’Alma, and even if it was not facing the official front of the tower like that of the view in Champ de Mars, it provided me nonetheless with such a great ‘side’ view and I can also perfectly hear the music played by the orchestra.

 (FREE) This will be very near the Eiffel Tower — however, you will have a view of the wrong side since this is the area where the fireworks will be set off.
 This means that you won’t clearly see the tower itself and the whole art of the fireworks display since you’ll be seeing it from “behind” and not from the front.